vanessapolliard/which-wine/README.md

 <p align="center">
   <img src="https://github.com/vanessapolliard/which-wine/blob/master/images/varieties.png">
 </p>
 I expected a more flat distribution of varieties being reviewed, but I was surprised to find Pinot Noir and Chardonnay with the most reviews.
-There were over 750 different wine varietals reviewd in the dataset.
+There were over 750 different wine varietals reviewed in the dataset.

 <p align="center">